-Draft Recommendation 9: Minimum tariffs
+Finding 8: Minimum tariffs

-The regulated tariff structure should continue to impose a minimum obligation on retailers.
-Retailers should be able to offer higher rates on any one or more of the components of the minimum feed-in tariff, deemed output tariff or both, as set on an annual basis by the Essential Services Commission.
+The regulated tariff structure could continue to impose a minimum obligation on retailers.
+Retailers could offer higher rates on one or part of the components of the minimum FiT, DOT or both, as set on an annual basis by the Essential Services Commission.